Machinery and Equipment Price Index (MEPI)

 The MEPI is estimated based on producer prices.
 These are prices collected for goods sold at the factory gate excluding taxes, tariffs, transportation costs, etc.

-For the MEPI, commodity and industry weights are derived from the shares of capital investment by industries in Canada for year 2010, valued at 2010 purchaser prices.
-The weights are derived from the final demand matrix of the IO tables compiled by the CSNA (Input-Output Structure of the Canadian Economy in Current Prices, record number 1401).
+For the MEPI, product and industry weights are derived from the shares of capital investment by industries in Canada for year 2016, valued at 2016 purchaser prices.
+The weights are derived from the final demand matrix of the supply-use tables compiled by the CSNA (Input-Output Structure of the Canadian Economy in Current Prices, record number 1401).

 Two sets of price indexes are produced.
-The first set of indexes is produced by commodity and classified according to the 2009 IOCC.
-The second set of indexes is produced by industry and classified according to the 2009 IOFDC.
+The first set of indexes is produced by product and classified according to the 2016 SUPC.
+The second set of indexes is produced by industry and classified according to the 2016 IOFDC.
 Within each category, price indexes are produced by total, domestic and import.

 An in-depth assessment of quality is conducted prior to the dissemination of estimates.
 This assessment is based on two key elements of quality (accuracy and coherence), as defined in Statistics Canada's guidelines for the validation of statistical outputs.